codenart/codenart.github.io/_posts/2-css/2017-08-24-css-7-combining-selectors.md

 And now we're starting a new cycle to learn more about CSS Selectors. :D

-## Why should we combine Selectors?
+## What is benefit of Combining Selectors?

 Let's take a look back at our
 [simple navigation bar](https://codenart.github.io/sample/2017/09/03/sample-1-simple-navbar.html#prepare-html-code "ext").